aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/RefreshEntities.md

 ## Procedure

 - All `playerdata` entities have their `hitwall` set to false and their [animid](../../Enums%20and%20IDs/AnimIDs.md) set to their corresponding BattleData.`animid`.
-If forceanim is true, ForceAnim is called which will call Play on the entity's `anim` using its the current [animstate](../../Entities/EntityControl/Animations/animstate.md) (`f` is appended if the entity's `height` is aboe 0.1 and it has the same meaning than its normal argument)
+If forceanim is true, ForceAnim is called which will call Play on the entity's `anim` using its the current [animstate](../../Entities/EntityControl/Animations/animstate.md) (`f` is appended if the entity's `height` is aboe 0.1 and it has the same meaning than its normal argument).
+Finally, all player party members gets UpdateSpriteMat called on their entity which updates their `sprite` material according to their `hologram`
 - We return immediately if `onlyplayer` is true
 - All [EntityControl](../../Entities/EntityControl/EntityControl.md) have the following happen:
   - `oldid` is set to -1